 In 1987, Dr. Francine Shapiro discovered that disturbing thoughts and images began to desensitize and become less upsetting as she engaged in a pattern of rapid eye movements.
 Her research lead to the development of a therapeutic key that seems to unlock the mind's natural ability to process problems and pain.
 Shapiro may be the Thomas A. Edison of psychotherapy.
 Her EMDR therapy is providing the filament that makes the light bulb of the mind work.
 EMDR Therapy is helping people illuminate their way out of the darkness of emotional distress.

 How Does EMDR Therapy Help People?

 When a person has overwhelming or traumatic experiences the brain goes into a form of shock.
 This interferes with the mind's ability to process those upsetting experiences.
 The mind then shuts down and the traumatic images become stuck psycho-neurologically.
-This material then continues to loop, over and over, reactivating the upsetting emotions and physiological sensations that have been associated with the trauma.
+This material then continues to loop, over and over, reactivating the upsetting emotions and physiological sensations that have been associated with high impact events.
 The mind's natural ability to heal is blocked.
 EMDR:

 1) Reengages the brains information processing engine